Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/Distance/Calculate_Min_Distance_Using_haversine.md

 9. **Find Minimum Distances:** Finally, it identifies the closest point from the second dataset for each unique test ID in the first dataset and stores these results in a new DataFrame.

+Overall, this code helps in analyzing distances between geographical locations from two different sources, allowing for further insights or decisions based on proximity.

 ## Import Required Libraries